There is an option now on your profile page

 - In Deus Ex: Human Revolution, in the Picus Montreal offices, you can find several e-mails written in French, with no in-game translation (unlike the accurately-accented Mandarin Chinese conversations in Hengsha).
 They deal with Picus' role in manipulating the truth and public opinion (with one Picus employee having doubts about if he's doing the right thing)... and a guy who wants his chair back.

 - Splinter Cell Chaos Theory has a Japanese gang with a name that translates to "Red Herring", thus hinting at the later developments.

 Civilian: It's a kind of fish.
 A small, silvery fish.

 Civilian: Yes!
 YES!
 That's it!
 That's the word!
 Red Herring!

-- The opening cinematic of Final Fantasy VIII had Ominous Latin Chanting which subtly foreshadowed the plot of the game, namely that the Gardens were founded specifically to train the Legendary SeeD who will defeat Ultimecia.
+- "Liberi Fatali," the opening theme of Final Fantasy VIII, includes Ominous Latin Chanting which subtly foreshadows the plot of the game, namely that the Gardens were founded specifically to train the Legendary SeeD who will defeat Ultimecia.

 - In The Wonderful 101, all of the GEATHJERK federation have rather oddball names, but by the time you get to the multi-headed dragon called 'Ohrowchee', you'll realize that all of their names are meant to invoke Japanese words.
 They continue in a similar pattern until the final boss, who calls Earth 'CHI-Q', pronouncing each letter separately.
 Read as a single word, it sounds similar to and echos 'chikyuu', the Japanese word for Earth.